 In the second paragraph (process), describe your production process.
 Where and what you will photograph.
 What your production tools will be - both for shooting and post production.
 (You don't need to give the names of your cameras, tripods, etc.!)
-And, most importantly - how you will create emphasis (or de-emphasis) in your images.

 Be sure to include illustrations in your proposal - either made by you or found ones (that come close to what you want).

 Be sure to make your proposal good looking and easy to follow.